wildpeaches/wildpeaches/src/_content/posts/2020-10-20-yacht-design-with-mathematics.md

 ![Geogebra spreadsheet copied to excel](/assets/img/2020-10-20-yacht-design-with-mathematics/geogebra-spreadsheet-copied-to-excel.svg)

-Copy the Geogebra Spreadsheet values (shown on the left above) into Excel (on the right), name the curve in the first column, and repeat for the other curves: freeboard, profile, and A. For subsequent curves, just copy and paste the two FillColumn commands to update the Geogebra spreadsheet, but you won't need the Lst command again.
+Copy the Geogebra Spreadsheet values (shown on the left above) into Excel (on the right) or [Libre Office](https://www.libreoffice.org/), name the curve in the first column, and repeat for the other curves: freeboard, profile, and A. For subsequent curves, just copy and paste the two FillColumn commands to update the Geogebra spreadsheet, but you won't need the Lst command again.

 The two section curves $\eta_1$ and $\eta_2$ are scaled differently, so you should restart Geogebra and load the curves image again, but not flipped this time.
 (The image can be deleted without restarting Geogebra.
 [See this suggestion.](https://help.geogebra.org/topic/background-image)) This is a fit for the second section: